Nearctic realm

-The Nearctic realm is one of the eight biogeographic realms constituting the Earth's land surface.
+The Nearctic realm is one of the eight biogeographic realms constituting Earth's land surface.

 The Nearctic realm covers most of North America, including Greenland, Central Florida, and the highlands of Mexico.
 The parts of North America that are not in the Nearctic realm include most of coastal Mexico, southern Mexico, southern Florida, coastal central Florida, Central America, Bermuda and the Caribbean islands.
 Together with South America, these regions are part of the Neotropical realm.

 Major ecological regions

 Ecoregions of the Nearctic realm, color-coded by ecoregion.
-Note that much of the coast, south, and southwest Mexico and the southern half of Florida in the United states are considered part of the Neotropic realm.
+Note that much of the coast, south, and southwest Mexico and South Florida in the United States are considered part of the Neotropic realm.

 The World Wildlife Fund (WWF) divides the Nearctic into four bioregions, defined as "geographic clusters of ecoregions that may span several habitat types, but have strong biogeographic affinities, particularly at taxonomic levels higher than the species level (genus, family)".